basicallydan/danhough.com/_drafts/books-of-2014.markdown

 [The Birth of Korean Cool] by Euny Hong

 Hong's account of Korea's transformation from nigh-on third-world status to global cultural superpower is a fun and interesting tale.
 She does not sell the country short and does give good justice to a frankly mind-blowing and impressive transformation which has happened in a very short time.
 However, she comes across rather strongly as being a bit too anti-Japanese at times and a little overly patriotic.
 Fair enough though, I suppose, given Korea's history of oppression.
 Hong's explanation of Korea's motivation is *han*, a certain combination of fear and resentment only Koreans can feel, which makes the book come seem sometimes like a very long humblebrag.
 Nevertheless, very entertaining and full of some interesting information about one of the world's coolest countries.

+[From Russia with Love] by Ian Fleming

+By far my favourite Bond novel so far.
+This book is full of premonitions and mystery.
+It's got everything!
+Sex, suspicion, adventure, explosions, murder, double-crossing, and a good dose of humour!

+Amazing things about this one:

+* The moon thing.
+Days before Bond is attacked by Grant, Fleming makes many references to the three-quarter moon, as if to suggest that the time for Bond's assassination was coming close
+* The change from the Russian perspective to Bond's is so sudden and so contrasted, it is amazing that Fleming can write to empathetically with SMERSH.
+It's beautiful.
+He doesn't make the Russians out to be cold, kiniving, evil people - he just tells the story as if he were one of them.
+* The way Fleming describes Nash is perfect.
+The whole time, up to the very moment that he turns on Bond, the reader is left wondering whether he is Grant or not.
+All signs point to yes but it's hard to tell!
+The name, the build, the hair - but it can't be him, how would the Russians know the code??
+* The breakfast is absolutely fantastic
+* It ends on such a positive, high note with Bond hilariously fainting.
+* Bond is actually quite comical and pathetic in many ways.
+* Fleming is so good at describing environments.

+This is almost a tale of a man whose life has gone stale, and how his guard gets let down.
+In fact, Fleming even says that Bond's guard is down before he takes the mission.
+It was all bound to happen!
+Bond was *bound* to fall for the trap.
+Well, he won't again!